buildpacks/spec/distribution.md

 # Distribution Specification

-This document specifies the artifact format, delivery mechanism, and order resolution process for buildpacks.
+This document specifies the artifact format and the delivery mechanism for the buildpacks core components.

 ## Table of Contents